💖 HEART to Heart

 This mirrors co-regulation — a process where a calmer nervous system helps soothe a dysregulated one.
 By practising calm tone, open body language, and attuned listening, you become a safe harbour when internal storms surge.
 In FLOURISH, this supports phases like Instil, Reflect, and Safe — where emotional resilience is built.

-🧠 E – Educate Yourself
+🧠 E – Expand Understanding

 Learn the terrain to walk it wisely.

-🔗 R – Reinforce Routines
+🔗 R – Reinforce Rhythms

 Be a rhythm-builder, not a rule-enforcer.